 To avoid oily build up, always rinse your Yorkie thoroughly and use only products specifically designed for your dog.
 Also, brush your Yorkie regularly to avoid mats; their soft fur tangles easily and check their bottom periodically for fecal matter that has been trapped by their skirt.

-Tools for Grooming a Yorkie
+Tools for Yorkie Grooming Styles

 A number of customers have favored either one of the clippers displayed on this page.
 The Wahl clipper is an all time favorite.